 - Why VR?
 If you’re into total immersion in a virtual environment and don’t want to see the real world around you.

 - Two controllers allows for you to have more familiar gaming level input into your virtual space, some people find this easier.

-- VR might look crisper to you — when not being compared to the world around you, your brain only needs virtual objects to render at 90 frames per second.
-If you want to discuss motion to photon latency in AR vs. VR I am happy to.
+- VR might look crisper to you — nothing is being compared to the world around you like in AR

 - PRICE: $399, certainly the cheapest option for access to Spatial.

 - Buy a Quest

 - Nreal headset is available for pre-order now

 - Spatial is partnered with them along with Deutsche Telekom and LG Uplus

 - Can be easily plugged into a phone or a puck